 - Creating a Snowflake database and warehouse

-- Creating a Snowflake role and grant permissions
+- Creating a Snowflake role and granting permissions

 - Securing network access to Snowflake